 6.63.1 Applicability to language

 Java is susceptible to lock protocol errors as documented in ISO/IEC TR 24772-1:2019 clause 6.63.
-Consider if we include discussions of futures, blocking queues, timed release, …

 Each object in Java is associated with a monitor, which a thread locks by accessing a synchronized method and unlocks upon leaving the outermost synchronized method.
 Every object has an intrinsic lock associated with it.
 A thread that needs exclusive and consistent access to an object's fields acquires the object's intrinsic lock by accessing a synchronized method and accessing them, and then release the intrinsic lock when it is done with them.

+The Java.lang.Thread class has six potential states for a thread: NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.
+Three of these are states that indicate that the thread is waiting are BLOCKED, WAITING and TIMED_WAITING.

+BLOCKED indicates that the thread is waiting for a monitor lock.
+For instance, the BlockingQueue interface, java.util.concurrent.BlockingQueue, is a thread safe queue that permits multiple threads to insert or extract elements without concurrency issues.
+If the queue is empty, a thread will be blocked from taking an element until one is added to the queue.
+Similarly, if the queue is full, a thread will be blocked from adding additional elements.

+WAITING indicates that the thread is waiting on another thread to perform a particular action.
+Future objects can be used to indicate when a thread has an object ready for the main thread to use.
+This allows the main thread to keep track of the progress and result from another thread.

+TIMED_WAITING indicates that the thread is waiting for another thread to perform an action for up to a specified waiting time.

+Each of these states provide an indication of ways that a thread can be waiting on another thread’s actions so as to attempt to alleviate lock protocol errors.
 Though Java has intrinsic language features for managing lock protocol errors, per the Java specification, “The Java programming language neither prevents nor requires detection of deadlock conditions.”
-It is recommended in the Java specification that conventional techniques for deadlock avoidance be used since Java does not inherently have preventions.6.63.2 Guidance to language users
+It is recommended in the Java specification that conventional techniques for deadlock avoidance be used since Java does not inherently have preventions.

+Java also provides a mechanism to schedule and release threads explicitly via the wait() and signal() functions.
+A thread can wait(E) on a timed event, or on an arbitrary event.
+All threads waiting on a non-timed event are waiting until a notify(E) or notifyAll(E) is called.
+The first releases only the first thread to wait while notifyAll(E) releases all waiting threads.
+Interrupt also will release a thread from a wait queue, but with an exception state set.
+The vulnerabilities that can result from the use of this mechanism are:

+Two or more threads can execute a notify() almost simultaneously and the waiting thread will have no knowledge as to which notify event it was connected.

+A thread can be interrupted and notified almost simultaneously, and there is no specification as to which condition the released thread will respond, either a normal continuation, or the posting of an exception.

+6.63.2 Guidance to language users

 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.63.5.